How to Soundproof an Existing Wall

 Read Time: 8 Minutes

-There are plenty of reasons for wanting to soundproof a wall in your home.
-Maybe your neighbors are college kids that are always partying until dawn, or you and your rock band want to “turn things up to eleven”.
 Whatever your reason, you will need to learn the process to soundproof a wall before embarking on this endeavor.
 When deciding to soundproof an existing wall, the variables are just different than when building an entirely new wall, so in this article, we will go over some of the options you have for soundproofing an existing wall.

-There are plenty of reasons for wanting to soundproof a wall in your home.
-Maybe your neighbors are college kids that are always partying until dawn, or you and your rock band want to “turn things up to eleven”.
 Whatever your reason, you will need to learn the process to soundproof a wall before embarking on this endeavor.
 When deciding to soundproof an existing wall, the variables are just different than when building an entirely new wall, so in this article, we will go over some of the options you have for soundproofing an existing wall.

 Core Principles of Soundproofing any Wall

 When looking to soundproof an existing wall in your home, studio, or office, there are a couple of things you will need to know before you get started.
-The first is that there are two types of noise that we deal with when soundproofing a room: airborne noise and structural (or impact) noise.
-For a wall, we’re usually soundproofing for airborne noise.
+The first is that there are two types of noise that we deal with when soundproofing a room: airborne noise and structural/vibrational noise.
+The majority of the time, the actual structural properties of the wall are not the soundproofing issue.
+Rather, the gaps, holes, or other imperfections are the cause of airborne noise traveling through the wall.
+You would be surprised by the amount of noise that can travel through a tiny gap in your wall.

+For a wall, we’re usually soundproofing for airborne noise, which includes loud music, people talking, dogs barking, loud sirens, etc. The wall's ability to block sound is referred to as an STC rating!
 Depending on the building’s age and the quality of the construction, you may or may not have a wall already built to keep out as much airborne noise as possible.
-On the other hand, the older and/or more dilapidated the building, the less likely it is to have music studio quality soundproofing.
+On the other hand, the older and/or more dilapidated the building, the less likely it is to have high-quality soundproofing.
+Here are some examples of what walls might look like.

 A wall that has been constructed with attention to its sound blocking properties will have additional features, some of which include:

-• Acoustical sealant to ensure all gaps, cracks, and seams are well-sealed
+- Acoustical sealant to ensure all gaps, cracks, and seams are well-sealed

-• Create a larger airspace in your wall cavity
+- Sound isolation clips to create larger airspace in your wall cavity

 How to Soundproof Existing Walls